dluvishis/fetch_rewards/README.md

 1. Cleaning
     * Punctuation

         Get Rid of Punctuation
     * Abbreviation

         Replace Abbreviation ("I've" will become "I have" etc)
     * Synonyms

         Replace Synonyms with Aliases ("cut out" is replaced with "clip" etc)
     * Extraneous words

         Remove words with no additional meaning - the, to etc

-    Depending on the corpus the 4 lists or dictionaries can be different, which is especially true for Synonymes.
+    Depending on the corpus the 4 lists or dictionaries can be different, which is especially true for Synonyms.
 For example, word "point" can be replaced with "reward" in the example provided but it won't be correct in other cases.
 Knowing the corpus is important to this exercise.

 2. Lists with all unigrams, bigrams and trigrams